michaelwestjr/wire-harnessing-experiment-data/README.md

 ### 1. Supplementary Figures
 - High-resolution versions of supplementary figures referenced in the manuscript and associated text.

-### 2. Source Data Folder
+### 2. Source Data
-- Contains all raw and processed data used in the analyses.
+- All raw and preprocessed data used in the analyses.
 - This folder is accompanied by a separate, detailed [Source Data ReadMe](https://github.com/michaelwestjr/wire-harnessing-experiment-data/blob/main/SourceData/README.docx).

 ---